epandco/unthink-cli/unthink-stack/docs/unthink-foundation.md

 }
 ```

-`next(DataResult.unauthorized());` within express will skip all the functions after this middleware in the pipeline
+Calling `next` with an error like `next(DataResult.unauthorized());` within express will skip all the functions after
-and go directly to the error handler.
-As stated above, for normal route handlers (which turn into express middleware)
+this middleware in the pipeline and go directly to the error handler.
+As stated above, for normal route handlers
-this is done automatically when it returns an error like `DataResult.unauthorized();` for example.
-However, for raw
+(which turn into express middleware) this is done automatically when it returns an error
-middleware like the example above it is CRITICAL to call `next` properly.
+like `DataResult.unauthorized();` for example.
+However, for raw middleware like the example above it is CRITICAL
+to call `next` properly.

 ### Putting it all together
-The example below a contrived example demonstrating the various levels of middleware and how the data is passed through.
+Below is a very contrived example demonstrating the various levels of middleware and how the data is passed through.

 ```typescript
 import { expressResource } from '@epandco/unthink-foundation-express';